-The Health Center provides health and wellness services for TU students, ranging from physical exams and STD testing to acupuncture and massage.
+The Health Center provides health and wellness services for TU students, ranging from physical exams and STD testing to lab services and smoking cessation counseling.
 See all services.
 You can call or make an appointment online weekdays from 8 a.m. - 5 p.m.

 The Health Center also offers health education programs and resources on sexual health, dating safety, wellness and more.

 When you live on campus, you’ll join a community of students who enjoy living near the academic, social, athletic and cultural events that take place on campus every day.
 You can choose from nine Living Learning Communities, including the Honors Community, Alcohol-Free Community and the Global Village.